 We also took a look in the Tin Hau temple near the jade market.
 Tin Hau is the god of the sea, a favorite of sailors.
 But the little figures shown here are some of the sixty Tai Sui deities one for each year in a 60-year cycle formed by multiplying the 12 signs of the zodiac by the 5 phases: wood, fire, earth, metal and water.
 Like many Chinese temples I've seen, this one has statues of all sixty.
 But how they look varies immensely from temple to temple!

 Then we walked north to Mong Kok, a very busy area full of shops.
 It was densely packed with people — maybe because it's a long weekend with May Day coming on Monday?
+There was a long line for this food stall:

 Lisa was happy to see that the Mong Kok computer center, a building packed with useful small stores, has been reopened.
 We bought some crucial VGA/micro-D converters and went back to our hotel, exhausted but glad to be back in old Hong Kong.